-The TimerXBGLoad Register is a 32-bit register that contains the value from which the counter is to 57 / 310
+The TimerXBGLoad Register is a 32-bit register that contains the value from which the counter is to decrement.
+This is the value used to reload the counter when Periodic mode is enabled, and the current count reaches zero.

 This provides an alternative method of accessing the TimerXLoad Register.
 The difference is that writes to TimerXBGLoad do not cause the counter to restart from the new value immediately.